 How to Apply for a Short-Term Study Visa UK

 Apply online through the GOV.UK website from outside the UK.
-Complete the application form, pay the £214 fee and £776 IHS, then attend a biometric appointment at a Visa Application Centre.
-Processing takes approximately 3 weeks.
+Complete the application form, pay the £228 fee and £776 IHS, then attend a biometric appointment at a Visa Application Centre or use the UK Immigration: ID Check app.
+Processing takes approximately 3 weeks from biometrics.
 You'll receive an eVisa decision through your UKVI online account.

 Required Documents